pranabdas/espresso/docs/setup/pseudo-potential.md

 If you mix PBE with PBE-sol type, it results in Error: conflicting values for igcx.
 However, it is allowed to mix those two types of pseudo.
-We can set desired exchange functional via `input_dft` instead of reading from the pseudo potential file.
+We can set desired exchange correlation functional via `input_dft` instead of reading from the pseudo potential file.

 :::